 The check-in allocation is based off a maximum capacity utilisation matched against aircraft schedules and aircraft size / forecast passenger load allocations.
 The process is designed to:

-- improve utilisation of existing infrastructure; - ensure fairness, equity and transparency in the allocation and use of Check-in Facilities;
+- improve utilisation of existing infrastructure - ensure fairness, equity and transparency in the allocation and use of Check-in Facilities - assist in allowing Melbourne Airport to plan works to create new capacity.